Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 ShopTo

-ShopTo rolled out more PS5 stock this week a discounted price.
-That discount only ended up being a few pennies, but we wouldn't expect a PS5 price but this soon after launch anyway.
+ShopTo rolled out more PS5 stock last week at a discounted price.
+That discount only ended up being a few pennies, but we wouldn't expect a PS5 price drop this soon after launch anyway.
 The main draw was that it was back in stock.
 ShopTo is another one to watch over the coming weeks.View Deal

 The Game Collection